Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Introduction

 The number density of galaxy clusters as a function of mass and redshift is a sensitive probe for the growth rate of large scale structure and the nature of cosmic acceleration (e.g.~\citealt{Vikhlinin09, Mantz10, Rozo10, Mantz14, Bocquet15, Planck15Cluster, deHaan16, Bocquet19, Costanzi19SDSS, Costanzi21, To21b}; also see e.g.~\citealt{Frieman08, Allen11, Weinberg13, Huterer15} for reviews).
 Among different observational techniques, wide-field optical imaging surveys simultaneously provide large cluster samples and allow for weak gravitational lensing mass calibration.
 The upcoming Vera C.~Rubin Observatory Legacy Survey of Space and Time (LSST), Euclid, and the Nancy Grace Roman Space Telescope's High Latitude Survey have the potential to achieve unprecedented precision in cluster lensing and constraints on cosmological parameters \citep[e.g.][]{Sartoris16, Eifler21HLS, Wu21}.

 Precision cosmology from optical clusters relies on unbiased mass calibration for the underlying dark matter haloes.
-From survey data, one first identifies clusters as overdensities of galaxies in the sky and assigns each cluster a mass proxy, e.g.~richness, which is usually defined as the number of member galaxies weighted by membership probabilities.
-Since the weak lensing signal for a single cluster usually has insufficient signal-to-noise ratio for mass calibration, it is common to combine the lensing signal for clusters in a richness range and use this stacked signal to calibrate their mean mass \citep[see e.g.][]{Johnston07, Rozo10, Umetsu14, Simet17, Murata18, Murata19, McClintock19}.
+From survey data, one first identifies clusters as overdensities of galaxies in the sky and assigns each cluster a mass proxy, e.g.~richness ($\lambda$), the number of cluster member galaxies.
+Since the weak lensing signal for a single cluster usually has an insufficient signal-to-noise ratio for mass calibration, it is common to combine the lensing signal for clusters in a richness range and use this stacked signal to calibrate their mean mass \citep[see e.g.][]{Johnston07, Rozo10, Umetsu14, Simet17, Murata18, Murata19, McClintock19}.
 The number counts of galaxy clusters and their mean mass are used to constrain cosmology.
 In this process, biased mass calibration would lead to biased cosmological constraints.

 This work focuses on the biased cluster lensing signal associated with optical selection.
-In the weak lensing mass calibration process, one usually assumes that the richness-selected cluster sample has unbiased weak lensing signal for clusters of the same mass.
+In the weak lensing mass calibration process, one usually assumes that the richness-selected cluster sample has an unbiased weak lensing signal for clusters of the same mass.
 However, if the richness selection preferentially includes clusters with higher lensing signals at a given mass, the stacked lensing signal and the derived mean mass would be biased high.
 We refer to this as the optical selection bias in cluster lensing and mass calibration.